MrGoldenpioche/Alephium-GoogleAppScripts/README.md

 > - BASE_URL : fixed to "https://mainnet-backend.alephium.org/addresses/"
 > - WALLET_ADDRESS : add your Alephium's wallet address here

+If you don't want details, jump to <a href="https://github.com/MrGoldenpioche/Alephium-GoogleAppScripts#how-to-use-them">How to use this ?</a>

 ## Available functions

 ### ALPH_makeHttpRequest()